Walfas/Gyazaux-server/README.md

 attempting to upload `hi.jpg` while `hi1.jpg` and `hi2.jpg` exist will result in `hi3.jpg` being uploaded. `jpg`s and `png`s have different counters.

+Uploads can optionally be sent to separate directories based on date.

 ### Dependencies
 `gd` (for image creation) and `exif` (to check image type) need to be enabled in your `php.ini`.
 I'm not aware of any other dependencies at this time.